jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 ## 3\.
 Trust no one

-> *Number 3, never trust no-bo-dy<br>Your moms'll set that ass up, properly gassed up<br>Hoodied and masked up, shit, for that fast buck<br>She be laying in the bushes to light that ass up*
+> *Number 3, never trust no-bo-dy<br>Your moms’ll set that ass up, properly gassed up<br>Hoodied and masked up, shit, for that fast buck<br>She be laying in the bushes to light that ass up*

 When you’re young, secrets feel like something you share with friends.
 The older you get, the more you recognize their value.
 The fewer people know something, the fewer people you have to worry about telling someone who can thwart your plans.